thisisgurpal/Premier-League-Analytics/README.md

 ## 1. Introduction

 I wanted to learn web scraping.
 I thought about certifications.
 I thought about text books.
 But no, I think the best way to learn is by doing.
 I chose a passion which is football.
 Scraped 2000+ lines of data, along with multiple attributes, from the Premier League website.
 Python, selenium and pandas were my weapons of choice.
 The cleaning and transformations were done using SQL.
-Then it was time to create the visualisations, Tableau came to the rescue.
-The result is a interactive dashboard, updated weekly, showing the statistics you want to know about your favourite players and teams.
+Then it was time to create the visualisations, where I used Tableau.
+The result is an interactive dashboard, updated weekly, showing the statistics you want to know about your favourite players and teams this season.

 ## 2. Data Collection